TiarkRompf/baseline/README.md

 aggregates and inequality joins.
 This leads to large speedups for some queries from the [DBToaster](http://www.dbtoaster.org) benchmark suite.

-Even complex queries like this can be computed fully incrementally:
+Even queries with complex correlated nested aggregates like this:

-      val resm = new MutableTreeImpl
+      val results = new MutableTreeImpl

       bids.foreach { b =>
         asks.foreach { a =>